Find Affordable College Courses

 $10,720 Average Tuition & Fees

-A rank of #5 on this year’s list means University of Wisconsin - Madison is a great value for agriculture and agriculture operations students.
-UW - Madison is a very large public school located in the city of Madison.
+The excellent programs at University of Wisconsin - Madison helped the school earn the #5 place on this year’s ranking of the best agriculture and agriculture operations schools in Wisconsin.
+UW - Madison is a very large public school located in the large city of Madison.

-In-state tuition fees for undergraduate students at UW - Madison are $10,720 per year.
+The average tuition and fees for an in-state undergraduate at UW - Madison are $10,720 a year.
 On average, agriculture and agriculture operations graduates from UW - Madison take out $21,967 in student loans while working on their degree.

 Read full report on Agriculture & Agriculture Operations at University of Wisconsin - Madison